mcdonc/breakonthru/README.rst

 I had thought maybe pjsua's ``--auto-conf`` option would change this behavior, but it doesn't seem to (with limited testing).

-What happens if you have Wifi calling on on your phone?
-No clue.

 Why stun and ice in ``pjsua.conf``?
 Seems to make off-LAN *inbound* calling work better, but it's lightly tested and may be unneccessary.